 Nearby: A pleasant 15-minute walk takes you to the historically avant-garde Royal Court Theatre and the upscale retail stores along Chelsea’s King’s Road.

-Housed in a heritage neo-Georgian building in London’s Theatreland district, The Bloomsbury hotel has recently undergone an extensive, multi-million-dollar renovation.
+Housed in a heritage neo-Georgian building in London’s Theatreland district, The Bloomsbury hotel completed an extensive, multi-million-dollar renovation at the end of 2017.
 The redesigned, modest reception area and homey, guest-only lounge with fireplace sets the scene for a modern Bloomsbury set, à la Virginia Woolf and Lytton Strachey.
 The hotel’s new bar, The Coral Room, with its bold, coral-coloured walls, Herringbone parquet flooring and 1920s decor, is the place to go for cocktails and small plates—think Cumberland sausage rolls with relish and short-rib sliders and spiced slaw. —Diane Bolt

 Nearby: Dominion Theatre is next door to the hotel, so you may get to see your favourite thespians before or after the show.